-- Similar to the case of the economic power of the state, there is an optimal level of the political power of the state. - Intuitively, when λ < λ, the state is too powerful and taxes are too high and citizens' investments are too low.
-When λ > λ, the state is too weak and taxes and public investments. - When $\lambda > \lambda^$, the state is too weak and taxes and public investments are too low. - The intuition is also related to the earlier result. - When the state is excessively powerful, i.e., $\lambda < \lambda^$, citizens expect high taxes and choose very low levels of investment (effort). - In contrast, when $\lambda > \lambda^$, the state is excessively weak and there is the reverse holdup problem; high taxes will encourage citizens to replace the ruler, and anticipating this, the ruler has little incentive to invest in public goods, because he will not be able to recoup the costs of current investment in public goods with future revenues.
+- Similar to the case of the economic power of the state, there is an optimal level of the political power of the state. - Intuitively, when $\lambda < \lambda^$, the state is too powerful and taxes are too high and citizens' investments are too low. - When $\lambda > \lambda^$, the state is too weak and taxes and public investments are too low. - The intuition is also related to the earlier result. - When the state is excessively powerful, i.e., $\lambda < \lambda^$, citizens expect high taxes and choose very low levels of investment (effort). - In contrast, when $\lambda > \lambda^$, the state is excessively weak and there is the reverse holdup problem; high taxes will encourage citizens to replace the ruler, and anticipating this, the ruler has little incentive to invest in public goods, because he will not be able to recoup the costs of current investment in public goods with future revenues.